lextudio/sharpsnmp_docs/library/samples/agent-development.rst

 ------------
 When you open snmpd.csproj in Visual Studio (or another IDE), you should first check what are its references.

-Below are several references you should pay attention to,

-* ``SharpSnmpLib.Portable.dll`` and ``SharpSnmpLib.Full.dll`` are our #SNMP Library components.
+The ``SharpSnmpLib`` NuGet package contains our #SNMP Library components.

-.. note:: You might use iOS or Android specific files if targeting those platforms.
+.. note:: This package targets multiple platforms.

 Facade and Pipeline
 -------------------